Iskriyana/nlp-product-sentiment-classification/README.md

 <img class="irc_mi" src="https://inudgeyou.com/wp-content/uploads/2019/03/p%C3%A6re1.jpg" data-atf="0" width="400" height="300" style=""/></a>

-## -- Project Status: [WiP]
+## -- Project Status: done (for now ;) )

 ## Project Intro
-The purpose of this project is to develop a model to accurately classify various products into 4 different classes of sentiments based on the raw text review provided by the user.
+The purpose of this project is to develop a model to classify various products into 4 different classes of sentiments based on the raw text description.

 ### Collaborators